ethan-sorenson/slate/source/includes/_authentication.md

 "Bqr+OK0r4f8gURRCt3RCmxfem2PF2lE5lMIZ2ZsOEu9rDmEk93wuFrFIRFPLX4Wm8HDq7HgNn/mj7TT18uQj1UpqFVoizQLs6TWgLLUdqjxqeTFamvJaAVUh392tsQDTgkHkU4UwB8MABay2lr987GJIUDd4MaC2Aj11t8XjaXCU="
 ```

-## GetCompanies
+## GetCompanyList

-Optionally, you can retrieve a list of companies with the companies endpoint.
+Optionally, you can retrieve a list of companies with the GetCompanyList endpoint.
 This will return the CustomerId the same as shown in the SmartConnect client.

 <aside class="notice">
-When calling the GetCompanies endpoint, use an RSA encoded password, it should end with '='
+When calling the GetCompanyList endpoint, use an RSA encoded password, it should end with '='
 </aside>

 ### HTTP Request